brotkrueml/byt_coordconverter/Documentation/Usage/Index.rst

       ...
    </html>

-The relevant part is the namespace declaration (``xmlns:cc="http://typo3.org/ns/Brotkrueml/Coordconverter/ViewHelpers"``).
+The relevant part is the namespace declaration (:html:`xmlns:cc="http://typo3.org/ns/Brotkrueml/Coordconverter/ViewHelpers"`).
-The content of the ``cc:schemaLocation attribute`` points to the recent XSD definition.
+The content of the :html:`cc:schemaLocation attribute` points to the recent XSD definition.

 You can also import the XSD file into your favorite IDE, it is shipped with the extension.
-You can find the file in the folder ``Resources/Private/Schemas/``.
+You can find the file in the folder :file:`Resources/Private/Schemas/`.